This page applies to dbtool in releases 6.8 and later. For older versions see DBTool Legacy.

 It is included with every installation of the database service or can be installed as an individual component.
 DBTool.exe is located in the EasyPost® Mailroom installation folder.

 In Mailroom version 6 DBTool.exe will ONLY connect to the database service running on the localhost.
-This means database operation should be performed on the database server.
+This means database operations should be performed on the database server.

 Usage and Options